Also known as Chopper, Bluefish (US), Choppertail. Bait, technique, tide windows, and where the bite is on right now.

 Tailor are famously strong on the new moon and the dark of the moon — Fraser Island's legendary "tailor run" peaks around new moon nights and the dawn following.
 Dark nights with phosphorescence in the water often produce hot night sessions off ocean rocks (with appropriate safety — never alone, never in big swell).

-NSW: 30 cm, bag of 20 (5 of which can be over 35 cm).
+NSW: 30 cm minimum, bag of 10, possession limit of 20 (NSW DPIRD Recreational Saltwater Fishing Guide 2024-25).
 QLD: 30 cm, bag of 20.
 WA: 25 cm, bag of 8.
-Check the relevant state fisheries for current rules.
 Tailor are oily and best eaten fresh — they don't freeze well.
+Undersize fish cannot be used as bait and must be returned to the water immediately, even if injured or dead.

 Fishare tracks your home spots and pings you when the next 3-hour peak window opens.
 Log catches and blanks to teach the model your local patterns.
 Free forever for everyone who joins now.